mslinn/jekyll_download_link/README.md

 ===========

 `jekyll_download_link` is a Jekyll tag plugin that generates a link to the given URI, which must be a file on the server.
-The file name can be absolute or relative to the top-level directory of the web site.
+The file name can be absolute or relative to the top-level directory of the website.

 ## Usage